Sage/streamlinejs/README.md

-## streamline.js
+# streamline.js

-`streamline.js` is a small tool to simplify asynchronous Javascript programming.
+`streamline.js` is a language tool to simplify asynchronous Javascript programming.

 Instead of writing hairy code like: